 - The 2025 picture: Saudi Arabia continued to stand out as the region's major growth engine, with an average PMI of 57.7 in 2025.
 UAE and Qatar PMI eased while others ticked up.
 PMI in Qatar averaged 51.2 in 2025, the lowest since 2020 and below the long-run average of 52.2.
-Kuwait's headline PMI average was close to the UAE, thanks to strong demand but the pace reflects slower reform rollout and implementation.
-Egypt and Lebanon both recorded contractionary readings on average in 2025, though both countries returned to 50+ readings in Nov & Dec. - PMIs across the Middle East remained expansionary in Dec, with only Kuwait posting a monthly gain.
+Kuwait's

-(a) Saudi PMI cooled to 57.4 in Dec, reflecting softer new orders alongside robust employment growth.
-Purchasing pressures increased, though wage pressures eased to their lowest in nearly two years;

-(b) UAE's output growth was strong in Dec but employment was unchanged and input costs rose at the sharpest pace in over a year;

-(c) The improvement in Kuwait's PMI reflects firmer domestic demand: output growth was at a 7-month high and new orders rose for the 35th month in a row.
-Output prices accelerated at the fastest pace since Mar 2024 while sentiment climbed to a 2-year high in Dec;

-(d) Qatar's PMI at 50.0 in Dec signals stagnation in the non-oil private sector.
+- PMIs across the Middle East remained expansionary in Dec, with only Kuwait posting a monthly gain. (a) Saudi PMI cooled to 57.4 in Dec, reflecting softer new orders alongside robust employment growth.
+Purchasing pressures increased, though wage pressures eased to their lowest in nearly two years; (b) UAE's output growth was strong in Dec but employment was unchanged and input costs rose at the sharpest pace in over a year; (c) The improvement in Kuwait's PMI reflects firmer domestic demand: output growth was at a 7-month high and new orders rose for the 35th month in a row.
+Output prices accelerated at the fastest pace since Mar 2024 while sentiment climbed to a 2-year high in Dec; (d) Qatar's PMI at 50.0 in Dec signals stagnation in the non-oil private sector.
 This does not imply broad economic weakness but it does indicate a near-term pause in private-sector expansion.
-Falling new orders were registered for the ninth time in 2025, causing a contraction in output for the seventh time in 2025;

-(e) Though Egypt and Lebanon retuned to expansionary mode, the contrast with GCC performance highlights how macro stability and access to liquidity are important for business sentiment.
+Falling new orders were registered for the ninth time in 2025, causing a contraction in output for the seventh time in 2025; (e) Though Egypt and Lebanon returned to expansionary mode, the contrast with GCC performance highlights how macro stability and access to liquidity are important for business sentiment.

-Source: S&P Global, LSEG Workspace.
-Chart by Nasser Saidi & Associates

-2. Bahrain's GDP grew by 4.0% yoy in Q3, largely owing to an oil sector boost (9.3% in Q3) while non-oil GDP was up 3.1%
+Bahrain's GDP grew by 4.0% yoy in Q3, largely owing to an oil sector boost (9.3% in Q3) while non-oil GDP was up 3.1%